Alexhuszagh/uniprot_kb/ROADMAP.md

 **Commit**
 - Push local PyCPP changes
+- How do I forward declare classes and enums out-of-source?
 - Add header for record.pxd
 - Define header for fasta.pxd
     - Need to learn to cdef a function...